taylorthurlow/panda-motd/README.md

 sudo chmod +x /etc/update-motd.d/00-pandamotd
 ~~~

-* Finally, run `sudo update-motd`.
-This will rebuild your MOTD, and will display the MOTD exactly as it will be when you log in.
-Log in and out to test the MOTD.
+* You should now be able to log in to the machine over SSH and see the generated MOTD.
+If there are any errors, you will be notified.

 **Note:** Instructions for other distributions will become available over time.
 If you are successful in modifying your MOTD on a distribution which has no instructions yet, please open an issue so we can get the process documented.
 I will likely be starting a Wiki section for this purpose.